-b.
-Airport Security located airside
+a.
+Airport Security Officers located airside

-Upon activation or sounding of the fire alarm any Airport Security Officer located on the airside shall position themselves outside of the terminal doors between departure Hall and Arrival Hall where they will be able to direct passengers to Assembly Area 2 or Assembly Area 3, depending on which hall they exit from, while at the same time ensuring no one is allowed access to or from the apron areas and into the building.
+Upon activation or sounding of the fire alarm any Airport Security Officer located on the airside shall position themselves outside of the terminal doors at the VIP LOUNGE under the covered walkway, where they will be able to direct passengers to Assembly Area 2 or 3, based on what part of the building the passenger exits from, while at the same time ensuring no one is allowed access to or from the apron areas.